27 Mar 2014

 Finding You (by Giselle Green)

-I read Giselle Green’s debut novel ‘Pandora’s Box’ almost six years ago, and loved it so much that I was determined to read any other books she might write - and have not been disappointed.
+I read Giselle Green’s debut novel ‘Pandora’s Box’ almost six years ago.
+I loved it so much that I was determined to read any other books she might write - and have not been disappointed.
 A year later I read the very moving ‘Little Miracles’.
 It was about a young couple whose only child Hadyn - a young toddler - vanished one day, while playing on the beach in Spain.
-His parents, Charlie and Julia, discover a great deal about themselves and their past as they work through their grief and anger, and Julia never gives up hope.
-At the end of the book there’s an implication that they have found him, but it was left open, and I always hoped that there would be a sequel.

 ‘Finding You’ is exactly that, so I was delighted to be offered an advance review copy of the e-book which is to be released at the end of March.
 It picks up on the story a few months after Hadyn is back with Charlie and Julia, just before they return home to England.
-The novel stands alone, so I didn’t re-read ‘Little Miracles’ first; it’s not necessary, but I’m glad I did have at least a vague memory of the original as this gave a sense of closure to the story.
+The novel stands alone, so I didn’t re-read ‘Little Miracles’ first.
+It’s not necessary, but I’m glad I did have at least a vague memory of the original as this gave a sense of closure to the story.

 The narration, as with the first book, is split between Charlie and Julia, each writing in the first person and in the present tense.
 This is a good device as it enables the reader to see both points of view when, inevitably, they have disagreements or different experiences.
 And, as we quickly discover, life is decidedly stressful, despite their tremendous relief at having found their son again.